missena-corp/gally/README.md

 ## More...

-If you are interesting in what we are considering for what is coming next, see [TODO](TODO.md).
 Do not hesitate to contribute by opening an issue or create a pull request.

 ## License